Mental Health Achievement Awards – Karen Tyrrell.

-Last Friday, I celebrated Mental Health Week Achievement awards at Brisbane Town Hall with SUPER inspiring people.
-Kelly Higgins-Devine from ABC Radio introduced the speakers as MC.
+Last Friday, I celebrated an award in the Mental Health Week Achievement awards at Brisbane Town Hall with SUPER inspiring people.
+Kelly Higgins-Devine from ABC Radio announced the winners.

 Queensland Mental Health Commission and Open Minds sponsored these important awards.